vhaudiquet/ubuntu-project-docs/docs/MIR/mir-templates-and-rules.md

 (mir-templates-and-rules)=
 # How to use MIR templates

-Whether reporting or reviewing, the templates are used in the same way.
+As part of {term}`the MIR process <main-inclusion-review>`, the templates are used in the same way whether you are reporting or reviewing.
 Only the templates themselves are different.

 * The **reporter** uses the {ref}`mir-reporters-template`.
 * The **reviewer** uses the {ref}`mir-reviewers-template`.